Memory card reader

 A memory card reader is a device for accessing the data on a memory card such as a CompactFlash (CF), Secure Digital (SD) or MultiMediaCard (MMC).
 Most card readers also offer write capability, and together with the card, this can function as a pen drive.

-Some printers and Smartphones have a built-in card reader, as do most personal computers and the majority of Tablet computers.
+Some printers and smartphones have a built-in card reader, as do many laptops and the majority of tablet computers.

 A multi card reader is used for communication with more than one type of flash memory card.
 Multi card readers do not have built-in memory capacity, but are able to accept multiple types and styles of memory cards.